top of page

 ORAL SESSIONS

-Oral presentations are expected to advance our state
+Oral presentations are expected to advance our state of knowledge by

-approaches, and syntheses of past and ongoing studies
+focusing on new findings, models, approaches, and syntheses of past and

-that are relevant to the management or scientific
+ongoing studies that are relevant to the management or scientific

 understanding of the Bay-Delta.
-Presentations should
+Presentations should avoid focusing on

-summaries of planned studies.
-Because we anticipate
+project or program descriptions or summaries of planned studies.
+Because

-available time slots, the Program Committee will assign
+time slots, the Program Committee will assign oral presentations based on

-abstract, relevance of the topic, and importance of the findings.
-Abstracts should provide a clear description of the contribution, including their relevance to Bay-Delta management and/or policy.
+findings.
+Abstracts should provide a clear description of the contribution,

 Contributed Oral Sessions